Check out dates and sign up to attend.

 - All direct from high school students, 25 years old and older who have not attended a college or university, are not required to submit ACT or SAT scores for admission.
 Students 25 and older are required to meet the other program requirements to be considered program ready.

 - Students without an ACT or SAT may be admitted to Mercy College pre-program or into a certificate program that does not require an ACT or SAT for admission.
-Students who have an ACT or SAT with Math sub-scores below the requirement are encouraged to take the Accuplacer placement test for their Math placement into their Math course requirement.
+Students who have an ACT or SAT with Math sub-scores below the requirement are encouraged to take the math placement assessment for their math placement into their math course requirement.
 Applicants not meeting the minimum Algebra, Biology and Chemistry requirements for admission into the major are encouraged to begin at Mercy College as a pre-major in order to complete the requirements for admission into the major.

 High School students semester grades will be recalculated to show cumulative subject grades in the subjects of Algebra, Biology, and Chemistry with lab.
 Weighted courses will be recalculated using a weighted grading scale.
 All courses should be completed with a grade of “C” or better; a grade of “B” or better is preferred.
 More information and a table further explaining recalculations can be found in the Mercy College catalog.